Stalbetut is one of several places in Hod HaSharon that allows self-picking strawberries. Let’s visit the farm and compare it to others.

 We enjoyed this experience.
 It is educational and teaches kids to eat more fruits (a problem that many parents have).

-In case you want to add an extra activity after the self-picking, you can drive to Hod HaSharon Park for a short walk.
+If you want to add an extra activity after the self-picking, you can drive to Hod HaSharon Park for a short walk.

 Have you visited Stalbetut?
 Tell us about your experience in the comments below.

-For additional similar places check out agrotourism.
+For other similar places, check out agrotourism.

 That’s all for today, and I’ll see you in future travels!